ourlink/VultrFirewallDynamicDNS/README.md

 Assuming you have a Vultr Account (if you don't have one, you can use [our affiliate link](https://www.vultr.com/?ref=9160186-8H) and receive $100 credit for the first 30 days).
 You'll need an account, VPS Server, firewall, and your personal API token.

-* go to the firewall tab, and click 'Add Firewall Group'
+* Go to the firewall tab, and click 'Add Firewall Group'
-* setup individual firewalls/rules
+* Setup individual firewalls/rules
-  * select the protocol you would like to open for yourself like TCP
+  * Select the protocol you would like to open for yourself like TCP
-  * enter the port or range for example `1 - 65535`
+  * Enter the port or range for example `1 - 65535`
-  * select one source the ip (not important as the script will update it)
+  * Select a source IP - example: `My IP` (not important as the script will update it)
   * IMPORTANT, add a UNIQUE note to your rule, the script scans the firewall rules for the unique note you assigned.
-Any rules found that match the rule are updated with the new IP assignment.
+Any rules found that match the note are updated with the new IP assignment.
 An example note might be "CHANGE THIS IP".
 The note is case sensitive.
 * save the firewall/rules and assign it to a VPS